JonatasFontele/covid_streamlit/README.md

 # covid_streamlit
-Creating a web application with Python and Streamlit using data from covid from https://www.kaggle.com/yamqwe/omicron-covid19-variant-daily-cases which tracks the progression of the new omicron COVID-19 variant.
+Created a web application with Python and Streamlit using data from covid from https://www.kaggle.com/yamqwe/omicron-covid19-variant-daily-cases which tracks the progression of the new omicron COVID-19 variant.

 * The data